apache/incubator-gluten/docs/developers/velox-function-development-guide.md

-# Developer Guide for Implementing Spark Built-in Functions in Velox
+# Developer Guide for Implementing Spark Built-in SQL Functions in Velox

-In velox, two folders `prestosql` & `sparksql` are holding most functions, respective for `presto` and `spark`.
+In velox, two folders `prestosql` & `sparksql` are holding most sql functions, respective for `presto` and `spark`.
 At runtime, gluten will firstly check whether the calling function is registered in `sparksql` and will use it if registered.
 If not, then check `prestosql` functions and find a matched one for reuse according to function signature.
 If the required function is lacking in both folders (exceptions are some common functions defined outside, like `cast`), we need to implement the missing function in `sparksql` folder.
 It is possible that a `prestosql` function has some semantic difference with the corresponding spark function, even though they share the same name and function signature.
 If so, we also need to do an implementation in `sparksql` folder, generally based on the original impl. for `prestosql`.